aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Core.md

 ##### float ramNodeArray::getTimestamp()

 Returns the last updated client time of the ramNodeArray.
-The last updated client time is updated when RAMDanceToolkit received new OSC data of the node array.
+The last updated client time is updated when RAMDanceToolkit received new OSC data for the node array.

 ---